yvonen-s/tw-us-nationid/README.md

 TBA
 ### 4. dippol.py
 ----
-//DRAFT - MAY REMOVE ENTIRELY, DIDN'T ACTUALLY WRITE THIS YET
+//DRAFT - MAY REMOVE ENTIRELY, DIDN'T ACTUALLY WRITE THIS SCRIPT YET

 This script reads data from `dipreg.csv`, a table of all countries, their diplomatic relationship status with Taiwan and their Polity Scores in each year.
 Polity Scores are a third-party metric examining "concomitant qualities of democratic and autocratic authority in governing institutions" and ranks regime authority on a 21-point scale ranging from -10 (hereditary monarchy) to +10 (consolidated democracy).
 #### Creating table of Taiwan's democracy ratings